 The film’s animation effects were by Ray Harryhausen (It Came from Beneath the Sea; 20 Million Miles to Earth; The Valley of Gwangi).

-Paul Christian, Paula Raymond, Cecil Kellaway, Kenneth Tobey (The Thing from Another World), Donald Woods, Lee Van Cleef, Steve Brodie, Ross Elliott, Jack Pennick.
+The movie stars Paul Christian, Paula Raymond, Cecil Kellaway, Kenneth Tobey (The Thing from Another World), Donald Woods, Lee Van Cleef, Steve Brodie, Ross Elliott, and Jack Pennick.

 ” … works perfectly well as a straight-up monster flick.
 Technically speaking, this is one of the four or five best-made movies of its type that I’ve seen.
 Remarkably, it features a number of fairly good actors in the central roles (Cecil Kellaway especially is terrific), and never makes the mistake of asking them to do things that are beyond their abilities.”
 1000 Misspent Hours and Counting

 “Like all of Harryhausen’s stop-motion creations, the Rhedosaurus has great personality and an iconic look.
 The film moves a little bit slower than some of the movies that followed it, but it’s an absolute must-see for any fans of 1950s science fiction, in the same league as better-known films such as The Day the Earth Stood Still or Earth vs. the Flying Saucers.”
 Jim Vorel, Paste magazine

 ” … the quintessential 1950s monster movie.
 As it stands, The Beast from 20,000 Fathoms is not a particularly great film.
 However, sometimes in science-fiction and fantasy, the genre’s ability to carry social symbolism can have a potency and power that reaches out beyond the crude pulp confines it comes embedded in.”
 Richard Scheib, Moria